errantmind/faf/README.md

 FaF recommends:

-- to compile using a version of llvm (clang and ldd) that match your Rust version.
-You can get your Rust version using `rustc -V -v`
+- to compile using a version of llvm (clang and ldd) that match your Rust's LLVM version.
+You can get this using `rustc -V -v`
 - to be run as root; it is not required though.
 FaF uses root to set process priority as well as a setting or two related to the socket options

 To use FaF for your own purposes, provide a callback which modifies the response buffer.
 The response buffer will have a length as defined in the FaF project, so it is easy to ensure you do not write past this length.
 If you need more buffer, increase the value of the constant `RES_BUFF_SIZE` in this project.
 From the callback, return the number of bytes you wrote to the buffer.
 The callback will be called once per HTTP request.
 See the [FaF Example Project](https://github.com/errantmind/faf-example) for more information.